Eligibility, Duration, and Rotation in Elective Office

 The Framework includes model-neutral prompts and analytical formats for use with artificial intelligence systems, designed to preserve conceptual fidelity during assisted analysis.

 The Framework treats eligibility systems as designed architectures.
-It classifies designs.
-It identifies failure modes, including exemption-based drafting, resets (including restoration through prospective application or interpretive reset), and institutional laundering.
-It separates descriptive analysis from normative evaluation.
+It classifies designs, identifies failure modes—including exemption-based drafting, resets (including restoration through prospective application or interpretive reset), and institutional laundering—and separates descriptive analysis from normative evaluation.
 It enables consistent evaluation across jurisdictions and institutional types.
-Supporting components include:

-Case Library — reference materials cataloging real-world proposals, statutes, constitutional texts, and institutional designs
+• Case Library — reference materials and case studies cataloging real-world proposals, statutes, constitutional texts, and institutional designs

 Orientation for Readers

-This site serves readers with interest in institutional design, legal architecture, democratic theory, and long-term governance effects.
+This site is intended for readers with interest in institutional design, legal architecture, democratic theory, and long-term governance effects.

 The materials support independent use.
 The pages are structured for sustained reference, cross-navigation, and cumulative study.
 The project supports careful application to the reader’s own questions, texts, proposals, and design problems.